University of Cape Town: Administration and governance

-The University of Cape Town was originally incorporated as a public university by a private act of Parliament in 1918.
+The University of Cape Town was originally incorporated as a public university by a private act of Parliament, the University of Cape Town Act, 1916 (No. 14 of 1916) in 1918.
 At present it is incorporated and structured by an institutional statute issued under the provisions of the Higher Education Act, 1997.

-The titular head of the university is the Chancellor; this is a ceremonial position without executive power.
-The primary role of the Chancellor is to confer degrees on behalf of the university, and to represent the university to the rest of the world.
-The current Chancellor is fashion entrepreneur and philanthropist Dr Precious Moloi-Motsepe who was elected in November 2019 and assumed the role on 1 January 2020 after the expiration of Ms Graça Machel's second consecutive 10-year term.
+The titular head of the university is the chancellor; this is a ceremonial position without executive power.
+The primary role of the chancellor is to confer degrees on behalf of the university, and to represent the university to the rest of the world.
+The current Chancellor is fashion entrepreneur and philanthropist Precious Moloi-Motsepe who was elected in November 2019 and assumed the role on 1 January 2020 after the expiration of Ms Graça Machel's second consecutive 10-year term.

 The University Council is the highest ranked decision-making and appointative structure in the university.
-With wide-ranging powers of governance over areas such as the strategy, well-being and mission of the university, it is directly accountable to the Government of the Republic through the Minister of Higher Education, currently Dr Blade Nzimande for matters relating to the university.
-It is composed of 30 broad stakeholder representatives such as students, academics, staff and appointees of the City of Cape Town, Convocation, Premier of the Western Cape and the Minister of Higher Education among others, and the presiding officer of the council, the chair, is currently Babalwa Ngonyama.
+With wide-ranging powers of governance over areas such as the strategy, well-being and mission of the university, it is directly accountable to the Government of the Republic through the Minister of Higher Education, currently Nobuhle Nkabane for matters relating to the university.

+It is composed of 30 broad stakeholder representatives such as students, academics, staff and appointees of the City of Cape Town, Convocation, Premier of the Western Cape and the Minister of Higher Education among others, and the presiding officer of the council, the chair, is currently Mr Norman Arendse (SC).
 The Registrar, who acts as the secretary of the Council and Senate, oversees academic registration and legal matters, and administers the Convocation, is currently Royston Pillay.